 Have your child do their best to draw a match of each image.
 This part may be easier for kindergarten kids or first graders.
-If your younger kid starts get frustraed, have them work on tracing each shape.
+If your younger kid starts to get frustrated, have them work on tracing each shape.

 In this shape activity, go through each of the images and discuss where they might find squares in real life.

-Have the child trace the various shapes, and then cut out each one.
+Have the child trace the various shapes with a pencil.

 This is a fun way to see what your child is grasping when it comes to geometric shapes.

-Review what makes a square, and then let them loose to put an X on each square shape.
+Review what makes a square, and then let them loose to circle each square shape.

-Your child might be a little confused with the envelope and chocolate bar – they do have four sides and four corners.
+Your child might be a little confused with the book, TV, and credit card – they do have four sides and four corners.

 Remind your child that the sides have to be the same length.

-This coloring page features several different shapes – even a slice of pizza!
+This coloring page features several different shapes – even an ice cream cone!

 Give the student a box of crayons and have them color only the square shapes.
-They should color the calculator, checkerboard, puzzle, present, and dice.
+They should color the present, puzzle, notepad, window, stamp, picture, and dice.